How I Made $8,741.38 This Month With #2017FlipChallenge

 Other Income Options

-Buying things to sell isn’t the only option to make extra cash.
 You could rent a room to a boarder or list a room on AirBnB, rent your garage for storage or to a local business, check out how to make your mortgage pay for itself.

-What skills do you have which you can amplify such as freelance writing, admin skills can see you become a virtual assistant, blogging has been a great source of income for me, offer ironing, clean houses, mow lawns etc.
+What skills do you have which you can amplify such as freelance writing, admin skills can see you become a virtual assistant, blogging has been a great source of income for us, offer ironing, clean houses, mow lawns etc.

 Basically, get out there and hustle.
 How do you want to spend your time?
 What has the highest return on investment for you (both in time and money)?
 Do that!